 This facility provides grant funding for selected retailers to purchase EE Lights, and distribute them for to their customers based on a voucher system.
-The maximum size of a grant to any selected retailer is \$500,000.
-There were no disbursements for the current year.
+The maximum size of a grant to any selected retailer is \$1,000,000.

 Air Conditioner (A/C) Rebate Trade-In Facility